kymabramsdesign/socialchange/wp-content/plugins/add-to-any/README.txt

 * For all prior versions, see 1.6.12 or earlier

 == Upgrade Notice ==

+= 1.7.13 =
+For [WooCommerce](https://woocommerce.com/) sites, the default standard placement for share buttons has moved from the product description to after the product meta block.
+You can customize exactly where share buttons display by [editing](https://docs.woocommerce.com/document/editing-projects-templates-safely/) your `share.php` Single Product Share template.

 = 1.6.12 =
 Automatic placement logic for [WordPress excerpts](https://codex.wordpress.org/Excerpt) has changed.
 If your theme displays buttons in a post's excerpt/snippet/intro after this plugin update, you can uncheck the "Display at the bottom of excerpts" placement option in AddToAny settings to remove those buttons.
 Use custom icons?
 For improved layout and compatibility, specify the width & height of your icons in Settings > AddToAny > Advanced Options.